-- Critical Accounting Policies using Significant Estimates. - Business Overview, a discussion of our business and overall analysis of financial and other relevant highlights for the three months ended March 30, 2024, designed to provide context for the other sections of the MD&A, including our expectations for selected financial items for the second quarter of 2024. - Other Developments. - Results of Operations, containing a year-over-year and sequential analysis of our financial results for the three months ended March 30, 2024, as well as segment information. - Legal Proceedings. - Discussion on the impact of changes in exchange rates, interest rates and equity prices on our activity and financial results. - Liquidity and Capital Resources, presenting an analysis of changes in our balance sheets and cash flows, and discussing our financial condition and potential sources of liquidity. - Impact of Recently Issued U.S. Accounting Standards. - Backlog and Customers, discussing the level of backlog and sales to our key customers. - Disclosure Controls and Procedures. - Other reviews. - Cautionary Note Regarding Forward-Looking Statements.
+- Critical Accounting Policies using Significant Estimates. - Business Overview, a discussion of our business and overall analysis of financial and other relevant highlights for the three and nine months ended September 28, 2024, designed to provide context for the other sections of the MD&A, including our expectations for selected financial items for the fourth quarter of 2024. - · Other Developments. - Results of Operations, containing a year-over-year and sequential analysis of our financial results for the three and nine months ended September 28, 2024, as well as segment information. - Legal Proceedings. - Discussion on the impact of changes in exchange rates, interest rates and equity prices on our activity and financial results. - Liquidity and Capital Resources, presenting an analysis of changes in our balance sheets and cash flows, and discussing our financial condition and potential sources of liquidity. - Impact of Recently Issued U.S. Accounting Standards. - Backlog and Customers, discussing the level of backlog and sales to our key customers. - Disclosure Controls and Procedures. - Other reviews. - Cautionary Note Regarding Forward-Looking Statements.

-At STMicroelectronics N.V. ("ST" or the "Company"), we are over 50,000 creators and makers of semiconductor technologies mastering the semiconductor supply chain with state-of-the-art manufacturing facilities.
-As an integrated device manufacturer, we work with more than 200,000 customers and thousands of partners to design and build products, solutions, and ecosystems that address their challenges and opportunities, and the need to support a more sustainable world.
-Our technologies enable smarter mobility, more efficient power and energy management, and the wide-scale deployment of the Internet of Things and connectivity.
+At ST, we are over 50,000 creators and makers of semiconductor technologies mastering the semiconductor supply chain with state-of-the-art manufacturing facilities.
+An integrated device manufacturer, we work with more than 200,000 customers and thousands of partners to design and build products, solutions, and ecosystems that address their challenges and opportunities, and the need to support a more sustainable world.
+Our technologies enable smarter mobility, more efficient power and energy management, and the wide-scale deployment of cloud-connected autonomous things.
 We are committed to achieving our goal to become carbon neutral on scope 1 and 2 and partially scope 3 by 2027.